 then he says, "Their sins and their lawless deeds I will remember no longer."
 (Hebrews 10:17 NET)

-Lastly, do not forget to forgive yourself of wrongdoing after you have repented to God and others involved and received their forgiveness.
-If you refuse to forgive yourself then you are declaring that the Gift of God's unique Son Jesus shedding His sinless blood on the cross was not sufficient for you!
+Lastly, do not forget to receive forgiveness for yourself of wrongdoing after you have repented to God and others involved and received their forgiveness.
+If you refuse to receive forgiveness for yourself then you are declaring that the Gift of God’s unique Son Jesus shedding His sinless blood on the cross was not sufficient for you!

 Dear hearts, Jesus died and was raised for all of our sins!
 Hallelujah!